zama-ai/concrete/docs/howto/debug.md

 #### 1.initial.graph.txt

-This file contains the textual representation of the initial computation graph right after tracing.
+This file contains the textual representation of the initial computation graph immediately after tracing.

 ```
 %0 = x              # EncryptedScalar<uint3>